Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Flow Equivariant World Models

-\paragraph{Self-Motion Equivariance.} In this work, we leverage the fact that motion is relative (i.e. self-motion is equivalent to the motion of the input) to additionally achieve equivariance to self-motion in a unified manner -- with the core difference being that self-motion is accompanied by a known action variable ($a_t$) between the intervening observations.
-This additional information allows us to build a world model which operates in the co-moving reference frame of the agent, thereby achieving self-motion equivariance, without any additional `velocity channels' -- we call this model \textit{FloWM}.
+\paragraph{Self-Motion Equivariance.} Finally, to complete our framework, we note that motion is relative (i.e. self-motion of an agent is equivalent to global motion of the input).
+Therefore, flow equivariance may be naturally extended to encompass not just motion of external objects, but also the self-generated motion of agents.
+Self-motion is usually known by the agent corresponding to the action taken between the agent's intervening observations.
+This additional information allows us to build a world model whose memory exists in the co-moving reference frame of the agent, thereby achieving self-motion equivariance, without adding any further `velocity channels'; together, we call this model \textit{FloWM}.
+Crucially, as a byproduct of this self-motion equivariance, the memory of the model becomes spatially structured in a manner homomorphic to the structure of the world.
+Intuitively, as the agent explores the world, it leverages its own intervening actions to integrate new observations into its memory in the correct relative positions, building a structured `map' of its environment.
+This procedure is reminiscent of recent theories for how prefrontal cortex stores structured memories in the brains of primates \cite{whittington}.

-Specifically, given the action variable $a_t$, denoting the action of the agent between observations $f_t$ and $f_{t+1}$, we transform the hidden state of the network to flow according to the latent group representation of the action.
-We assert the representation of the action on this hidden state is known, denoted $T_{a_t}$, resulting in the following \emph{Self-Motion Flow Equivariant} Recurrence Relation:
+\looseness-1 In detail, given the action variable $a_t$, denoting the action of the agent between times $t$ and $t+1$, we transform the hidden state of the network to flow according to the latent group representation of the action, denoted $T_{a_t}$, resulting in the following \emph{Self-Motion Flow Equivariant} Recurrence Relation:

-In the case when the action space is the 2D translation group (such as in our MNIST World experiments in the following section), the representation $T_{a_t}$ takes the form of another `Action Flow' ($\psi_1(-a_t)$) describing the visual flow induced by the action in the agent's reference frame.
-By the properties of flows, this then combines with the `Internal Flows' ($\psi_1(\nu)$) of the `velocity channels', yielding a simple combined flow, $\psi_1(\nu - a_t)$, in the recurrence.
-When the action space is more sophisticated, such as involving rotations, the representation acts directly on the spatial dimensions and velocity channels of the hidden state itself.
+In the case when the action space is the 2D translation group (such as in our MNIST World experiments in the following section), the representation $T_{a_t}$ takes the form of another `action flow' ($\psi_1(-a_t)$) describing the visual flow induced by the action in the agent's reference frame.
+By the properties of flows, this then combines with the `internal flows' ($\psi_1(\nu)$) of the `velocity channels', yielding a simple combined flow, $\psi_1(\nu - a_t)$, in the recurrence (Figure \ref{fig:2d_model_figure}).
+When the action space is more sophisticated, such as involving rotations in 3D environments, the representation acts directly on the spatial dimensions and velocity channels of the hidden state itself (e.g. rotating velocity vectors).
 In the following paragraphs we describe precisely how these abstract elements are instantiated for each of the datasets we explore in this study.